typotheque/public-documentation/vertical-metrics.md

 - Set `OS/2.usWinAscent` and `OS/2.usWinDescent` large enough to enclose all the intended usage of glyphs.
 - Besides the bounding box of all glyphs, make sure to also take GPOS mark attachment (anchoring) into consideration.

+> Note `OS/2.usWinDescent` takes a positive value, in the sense of a distance from the baseline.